Tuscany Walking Tour11 days Walking Tours

 Today’s focus is on the fortress town of San Gimignano, with its dramatic skyline of huge, medieval towers.
 Fourteen of the original 70 towers remain, an ongoing testament to the Guelph-Ghibelline rivalry of the Middle Ages.
 Following your walk in San Gimignano, visit Volterra, a city with a history dating back 3,000 years to the ancient Etruscan civilization.
 After returning to Siena for the night, consider joining our optional dinner, featuring traditional Tuscan cuisine.

-Dinner in Siena: Tuscan Culture & Cuisine $79* pp
+Optional Excursion - Dinner in Siena: Tuscan Culture & Cuisine $79*pp Details

 Montepulciano Region2 nights Hotel info

 Walk through the lovely medieval town of Cortona, which overlooks the fertile plains of Valdichiana.
-Later, stop in the Umbrian region at Lake Trasimeno, site of the fiercest battle between Hannibal and the Romans in 217 B.C.
-Continue to the Montepulciano region and walk to the medieval village while enjoying sweeping views of the surrounding countryside.
+Later, continue to the Montepulciano region and walk to the medieval village while enjoying sweeping views of the surrounding countryside.
 Enjoy some free time in Montepulciano to visit the Duomo and the church of San Biagio.
 Dinner is included tonight.

 Today’s series of walks begins in nearby Montalcino, famous for its fierce battles against Florence and the Medici family’s dominion.
 Here, you’ll visit Sant’Antimo Abbey, a Romanesque church surrounded by rolling hills.
 Continue on to Pienza, “Pearl of the Renaissance,” where you’ll have free time to see the Duomo and Gothic churches.
 This evening, experience Tuscan country ambiance and hospitality as you dine on a traditional meal and sip local Vino Nobile wine on our Montepulciano Evening excursion.